 When I said yes, he explained to me that not only was my marijuana plant starving of nutrients, it was starving of light too.

-So far, I’d spent less than $140.
+So far, I’d spent about $190.
 I wondered if my emphasis on spending as little money as possible might have been self-defeating.